Albinhsn/Bonobo/README.md

 # Bonobo

-Toy implementation of a simple language in order to learn C++, memory management, x86_64 assembly and language design
+Toy implementation of a simple language in order to learn C++, memory management, LLVM, x86_64 assembly and language design

 ## TODO before reworking compiler/scanner

-* Timed tests
+* GC

-* Access map with number

 ### Features to fix